LionelBeato/capybaras/week-3/day-15/OVERVIEW.md

     ```

 11. One last step!
 We forgot to add our resources!
 Under `src > main` [add the contents of this zip](resources.zip).
 There should now be a folder called `resources`.

+12. Now see if your code runs!
+What do you think?
+Does it play well?
+What would you change about it if anything?
+Tinker with it (maybe perhaps the bird png) and customize it to your liking!

 ## Hand in Assignments